Carska Bara: Flora

 Some areas of water are covered in pond algae.
 Many rare and autochthonous plants live in the wetland, but also many imported ones.
-Some representatives of the water plants include water fern, European white water lily, Nuphar lutea, lax-flowered orchid and water farina.
+Some representatives of the water plants include water fern, European white water lily, yellow water lily, lax-flowered orchid.
 Meadow plants are represented by Plumbago, Achillea, wormwood, mallow and meadow sage, and marsh plants by flowering rush, yellow flag iris, water mannagrass, common sweet flag, bulrush, reed, etc.

-Altogether, there are some 500 plant species registered in the reserve, including rare or protected species, like yellow pheasant's eye, St John's wort, Orchis and buttercup.
+Altogether, there are some 500 plant species registered in the reserve, including rare species, like yellow pheasant's eye, buttercup, marsh orchid, early marsh-orchid and mare's-tail.
 The colonies of old willow groves are preserved, so as the forests of the black poplar and narrow-leafed ash.
 There are rare specimens of pedunculate oak.
 Once abundant, the oak was heavily cut, but its number began to grow after the area was protected in 1955.

 The main invasive species is the water caltrop.
 It anchors to the bottom of the ponds with its spikes and grows extremely fast, draining large amounts of oxygen from the water.
 The avoid the massive dying of the fish, the plant is being regularly cut from the bottom.

+Five species of plants are on the Serbian red list of endangered species: yellow floating heart, Camphorosma annua, aquatic bladderwort, St John's wort, and saltmarsh thistle which is on the wider, European red list.